core-wg/resource-directory/draft-ietf-core-resource-directory.md

   d :=
   : Domain (optional).
 The domain to which this endpoint belongs.
 The maximum
     length of this parameter is 63 bytes.
 When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.
-The domain value is needed to export the endpoint to DNS-SD (see {{dns-sd}}).

   et :=
   : Endpoint Type (optional).
 The semantic type of the endpoint.
 This parameter